-Mayer-Schönberger's seminal work, Delete, drew attention to the risks of a "loss of forgetting" in the digital age, with the huge quantity of personal data "remembered" online, due to the "perfect recall" of the internet, threatening to reduce the personal autonomy of individuals and their ability to "move on" in their lives.
-40 As Solove puts it, people want the option of "starting over, of reinventing themselves" but are nowadays hampered in doing so by their "digital baggage".
+Mayer-Schönberger's seminal work, Delete, drew attention to the risks of a "loss of forgetting" in the digital age, with the huge quantity of personal data now "remembered" online, due to the "perfect recall" of the internet, threatening to reduce the personal autonomy of individuals and their ability to "move on" in their lives.
+40 As Solove puts it, people want the option of "starting over, of reinventing themselves" but may nowadays be hampered in doing so by their "digital baggage".
 41 In this regard search engines play a crucial role, rendering information on incidents that happened years ago instantly retrievable world-wide.
-One author gives the example of a student posting on a blog that she spotted her teacher in a gay bar; when that kind of gossip
+One author gives the example of a student posting on a blog that she spotted her teacher in a gay bar; when that kind of gossip circulated in hard copy